Skip to content

 Where can I read the dialysis study?

 Through the publishing journal.
-CONFIRM: link or DOI If you cannot access it, contact us and we will point you to the legitimate route to the text.
+It is available through the publishing journal.
+If you cannot access it, contact us and we will point you to the legitimate route to the text.

 Is CostCtrl part of the research?